Welcome!

 My calling is to serve in UU parish ministry that stirs the heart, enlivens the mind, engages the body, nourishes the soul, affirms the individual and empowers the community.

-Directors of Religious Exploration
+Director of Religious Exploration

 Church Administrator